Why do Machine Learning Notebooks Crash? An Empirical Study on Public Python Jupyter Notebooks: Discussion

 \important{Takeaway 4}{Data preparation is the most crash-prone stage in ML pipelines, highlighting the necessity for enhanced support to help developers navigate this critical phase.}

-\paragraph*{\textit{The model training and evaluation/prediction stages}} Crashes are more common in the model training (16\%) and evaluation/prediction (15\%) stages than in the model construction~(7\%) stage.
-These errors typically arise at runtime, when models are trained or evaluated with actual data inputs, rather than during the construction phase when input shapes are often flexible.
-Libraries like TensorFlow, for instance, may not fully validate data compatibility until training begins, which can lead to errors surfacing only in these later stages.
+\paragraph*{\textit{The model training and evaluation/prediction stages}} Crashes are more common in the model training (19.4\%) and evaluation/prediction (18.4\%) stages than in the model construction (8.3\%) stage.
+These errors typically arise at runtime, when models are trained or evaluated with actual data inputs, rather than during the construction phase, when input shapes are often flexible.
+Libraries like \texttt{tensorflow/keras}, for instance, may not fully validate data compatibility until training begins, which can lead to errors surfacing only in these later stages.
 When issues occur within specific model layers, error messages can be ambiguous, making it difficult for developers to pinpoint and resolve problems.
 Consequently, developers may need to iteratively debug by re-training and re-evaluating multiple times, a tedious and time-intensive process.

-Notebook semantics help preserve previous cell executions, so developers can avoid re-running all preceding cells (\eg~data preparation).
-However, this approach also increases the risk of crashes from, for example, out-of-order execution, where dependencies may no longer align.
+Developers can avoid re-running all preceding cells as notebook semantics preserve previous cell executions, speeding up the iterative debugging process.
+However, this also increases the risk of crashes from, for example, out-of-order execution, where dependencies may no longer align.
 These challenges highlight the importance of enabling early bug detection without requiring code execution for training or evaluating ML models, along with mechanisms to track cell dependencies and maintain the correct execution order.

 \important{Takeaway 5}{Early bug detection through monitoring cell execution order in notebooks would catch issues before code execution, minimizing repetitive debugging cycles.}